 In November 2017, we entered into a research collaboration and license option agreement with Surface Oncology, Inc. ("Surface") to identify and select antibodies against two target antigens, using our proprietary technology as described in the agreement.
-J. Jeffrey Goater, a member of our board of directors, served as the Chief Business Officer of Surface at that time, and currently serves as the Chief Executive Officer and a director of Surface.
-We have invoiced an aggregate of approximately \$2,005,456 under this agreement through December 31, 2021.
+At that time J. Jeffrey Goater served as a member of our board of directors and the Chief Business Officer of Surface.
+Mr. Goater's term as a member of our board ended at our 2022 annual meeting of stockholders.
+He currently serves as the Chief Executive Officer and a director of Surface.
+We have invoiced an aggregate of approximately \$2,005,446 under this agreement through December 31, 2022.
 Additional amounts may be payable to us on a fee-for-service basis in connection with research to be performed under the agreement.
 In the third quarter of 2019, Surface purchased its option to obtain an exclusive license to make, use, sell and import products incorporating antibodies targeting the first antigen and exercised its option to obtain an exclusive license to use two antibodies targeting the second antigen to perform research activities.
-The exclusive research license agreement, which we entered into in September 2019, provides for an upfront fee of \$100,000 an annual maintenance fees up to an aggregate of \$250,000.
-In 2021, \$50,000 was received in annual maintenance fees, and \$850,000 was received for a product license.
+The exclusive research license agreement, which we entered into in September 2019, provides for an upfront fee of \$100,000 in annual maintenance fees up to an aggregate of \$250,000.
+During the year ended December 31, 2021 the Company recorded \$850,000 of revenue for a product license for the first target.
+During each of the years ended December 31, 2022 and 2021, the Company recorded \$50,000 of revenue for an annual maintenance fee for the exclusive product license.

-January 2020 Private Placement of Common Stock
+Private Placements of Common Stock